tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/SDK跨平台移植_intl.md

 4. SDK sample program

- This section provides the implementation code for the scenario-based demo for reference.
+ This section provides the implementation code for the scenario-based demo for your reference.

-The layers are described in more details below.
+ See below for more information regarding different layers.

 ### Hardware Abstraction Layer (HAL)